Lottery Generator Based on Stats App Review

 The UI in the app is—for lack of a better word—awful.
 The design is dated and uses unappealing colours.
 There are also many icons that lead you to many different places.
 These icons take some time to get used to before you stop accidentally going to random pages of the app.
 That being said, the app runs smoothly and works well in full-view mode.

-Among the issues keeping Lottery Generator from making it anywhere close to the top spot on our best lotto apps list is its complicated ad and premium system.
+Among the issues plaguing Lottery Generator are its complicated ad and premium system.
 When launching the app, you will be greeted by banner ads that appear at the top and bottom of each screen.
 These banner ads sometimes double at the top of the screen—leaving you with three banner ads at any one point.

 Separate to this, you will also be exposed to random full-screen ads that appear at random intervals while using the app.
 There is no sequence to the way or frequency that these appear, and you will need to learn to expect them at any moment.